 We oppose any plans to charge people to access primary care, and will continue to engage with policymakers to ensure that nobody in England is prevented from seeing a GP.

-At our clinic, we see patients in desperate need of medical attention but who are too scared of running up huge debts to see a doctor.
-Debts to the NHS are reported to the Home Office and used against people in immigration applications.
+At our clinic, we see patients who are in desperate need of medical attention but are too scared of running up huge debts to see a doctor or have been denied the care they need by hospitals or community health services such as mental health teams.
+Debts to the NHS are reported to the Home Office and can impact some immigration applications.

 Immigration enforcement in the NHS